 10. Any radio show/host/idea can be syndicated on terrestrial radio

 Many radio hosts feel that if they have a fairly successful local show with a unique delivery, spin or point of view, that they should syndicate the show for the world to hear.
 The problem is everybody thinks this and radio syndication companies, radio groups and stations are bombarded with pitches and ideas from people just like you.
 Getting a show into terrestrial radio syndication is much more difficult than simply having a great idea hosted by a fabulous talent.
-Unless you are a multi-media STAR it is near impossible to be that “must have” show.
+Unless you are a multi-media STAR it is very difficult to be that “must have” show.

 9. “My show is a smash on the Internet, radio stations will love it.”